e-graveyard/lexy/README.md

 ### Build requirements

 `gcc` and `make` are required to compile.
-Additionally, the `editline` headers are used by Tmul.
+Additionally, the `editline` headers are used by lexy.
 In Debian-based systems, the following command should install all the necessary packages:

 ```sh